 Business owners who want to keep their costs as low as possible can begin by breeding just one female dog.
 Starting out with just one dog keeps feeding costs, veterinary costs for puppies and AKC litter registration fees minimal.
 A single dog can also usually be housed in a home without building any special facilities.
 As puppies are sold, the proceeds can be reinvested in the business to grow it.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your dog breeding business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your dog breeding business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements